Market Leader: SparkCognition Government Systems™

 On SGS, Its Founding, and Its Mission

-SparkCognition Government Services™ (SGS) is a new entity that was created in direct response to this issue.
+SparkCognition Government Systems™ (SGS) is a new entity that was created in direct response to this issue.
 Its parent company, SparkCognition, has spent the past few years working closely with defense and national security clients, but there was still more that could to be done to address the unique needs of this sector at such a critical juncture in time.
 Thus, SGS was born.
 Its goal is to evolve SparkCognition’s innovative commercial systems and tailor them specifically for the government sector.

 SGS is the first full-spectrum artificial intelligence company devoted entirely to improving critical functions of the government and national defense.
 By applying next-generation AI-powered systems, SGS enables government organizations to address their most pressing national security missions.
 Using technologies built in the United States, SGS advances government operations by analyzing complex data to inform intelligent decisions, applying predictive analytics to improve maintenance and safety, deploying autonomy technology for search and rescue missions, and more.